Control Plane System Requirements

 1.31 to 1.33

 For information on supported versions of managed Kubernetes, it's important to consult the release notes provided by your Kubernetes service provider.
 There, you can confirm the specific version of the underlying Kubernetes platform supported by the provider, ensuring compatibility with NVIDIA Run:ai.
-For an up-to-date end-of-life statement see Kubernetes Release History or OpenShift Container Platform Life Cycle Policy.
+For an up-to-date end-of-life statement see Kubernetes Release Historyarrow-up-right or OpenShift Container Platform Life Cycle Policyarrow-up-right.

 NVIDIA Run:ai Namespace

-The NVIDIA Run:ai control plane uses a namespace runai-backend
+The NVIDIA Run:ai control plane uses a namespace runai-backend.
+Use the following to create the namespace:

 Default Storage Class